data-pup/misc-notes/wasm-pack-issue-146/00-overview-notes.md

 installed, and will we need to either augment an existing check for this dependency, or add a new checking function altogether?

+The `01-install-process-notes.md` file contains some notes on the `wasm-bindgen` installation process.